 Divorce Cases: Real estate special commissioners are typically appointed in divorce cases.
 A real estate special commissioner is a licensed real estate broker appointed by the court to initiate and complete the sale of real property.
-A standard order requires the party in possession to contact the real estate special commissioner within 10 days, at which point the valuation, marketing and disposition process begins.
-Provisions about access, showing times, reporting intervals, short sales/foreclosures and other details can be addressed by special orders.
-In a divorce proceeding, while the court retains jurisdiction, the real estate special commissioner generally has authority to proceed with a sale without court approval.
+A standard order requires the party in possession to contact the real estate special commissioner within 10 days, at which point the valuation, marketing, and disposition process begins.
+Provisions about access, showing times, reporting intervals, short sales/foreclosures, and other details can be addressed by special orders.
+In a divorce proceeding, while the court retains jurisdiction, the real estate special commissioner generally has the authority to proceed with a sale without court approval.

 Receivership: Receivers are generally appointed in cases of monetary or other default in loan documents and/or a dispute among principals.
 These appointments are increasingly being used in divorce cases with business operations and in “business divorce” cases.
 After intake and assessing the assets and liabilities of the receivership estate, the receiver develops a stabilization, turnaround and/or disposition strategy, along with formal reporting.
 For the best pre-market buzz and negotiation leverage – and to limit the lender’s liability – real estate assets should be sold while a receivership action is pending.

 Bankruptcy: In most bankruptcy cases with real estate assets, the bankruptcy trustee or the debtor-in-possession (DIP) will hire a real estate broker to market and sell the real estate assets to pay the secured creditors in full and make a distribution to unsecured creditors.